Re Barings plc (No 5)

-Re Barings plc (No 5) [2000] 1 BCLC 523 is a leading UK company law case, concerning directors' duties of care and skill.
+Re Barings plc (No 5) [2000] 1 BCLC 523 is a leading UK company law case, concerning company directors' duties of care and skill.
 The case is formally identified and cited as "No 5", though some observers regard it as the sixth in the saga of litigation concerning Barings Bank.

 Facts

-Nick Leeson was a dishonest futures trader in Singapore for the Barings Bank.
-He traded in the front office and also did work, in breach of an internal audit recommendation, in the back office, auditing his own team's trades.
-This allowed him to effectively act as his own supervisor.
-Leeson abused this situation to secretly make increasingly large unauthorized trades on his employer's behalf.
-He fraudulently doctored the bank's accounts, and reported large profits, while trading at losses.
-After the 1995 Kobe earthquake, the stock market went into a downward spiral, and the truth of his losses was uncovered, bankrupting Barings Bank.
+Nick Leeson was a dishonest futures trader in Singapore for Barings Bank.
+He traded in the front office and also worked—in breach of internal audit recommendations—in the back office, auditing his own team's trades, effectively allowing him to act as his own supervisor.
+Leeson abused this situation secretly to make increasingly large unauthorized trades on his employer's behalf.
+He fraudulently doctored the bank's accounts, and reported large profits, while trading at a loss.
+After the 1995 Kobe earthquake, the stock market went into a downward spiral, and the truth of his losses was uncovered, bankrupting Barings.
 The Secretary of State sought director disqualification orders under the Company Directors Disqualification Act 1986 against three directors of Barings for their failure to supervise his activities.
-They were alleged to be incompetent, and therefore "unfit to be concerned in the management of a company" (sections 6-8).
+They were alleged to be incompetent, and therefore "unfit to be concerned in the management of a company" (sections 6–8).